contentauth/c2pa-python/docs/native-resources-management.md

     P->>P: frees the native pointer normally
 ```

-The child's copy is not just skipped, it is nulled and marked `CLOSED`, so nothing in the child can go on to use or free it later.
+The child's copy is not just skipped, it is nulled and marked `CLOSED`, so nothing in the child can go on to use or free it.
 This never touches the parent's copy, which stays valid.

-The memory a child skips freeing is not lost for good: a child that calls `exec()` replaces its whole address space, and a child that exits has its memory reclaimed by the operating system.
-Even a long-lived forked worker retains at most the objects it inherited at fork time, a bounded amount rather than a growing leak, since anything it allocates itself carries its own process ID and is freed normally.
+The memory a child skips freeing is not lost for good: a child that calls `exec()` replaces its address space, and a child that exits has its memory reclaimed by the operating system.
+Even a long-lived forked worker retains at most the objects it inherited at fork time, a bounded amount rather than a growing leak, since anything it allocates carries its own process ID and is freed normally.

 ## Class hierarchy